shihying-yang/100_days_of_code/README.md

 Day 077 - Linear Regression and Visualization with Seaborn: Movies budget and Gross analysis

-Day 078 - Nobel Prize Analysis
+Day 078 - Plotly, Matplotlib and Seaborn with multiple charts: Nobel Prize Analysis